asymmetryfinance/afeth/README.md

 ## About

 AfEth is an ERC20 token collateralized by 2 underlying "strategy" tokens in an adjustable ratio.
-AfEth can be thought of as a "manager" that handles strategy tokens conforming to a common interface (see [AbstractErc20Strategy.sol](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/AbstractErc20Strategy.sol))
+AfEth can be thought of as a "manager" that collateralizes the 2 tokens into a new token. (see [AbstractErc20Strategy.sol](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/AbstractErc20Strategy.sol))

-### Token 1, safEth strategy:
+### Token 1, safEth:

 - [safeth](https://etherscan.io/token/0x6732efaf6f39926346bef8b821a04b6361c4f3e5) is our flagship liquid staking token consisting of 6 underling lsds ([Lido](https://lido.fi/), [rocketpool](https://rocketpool.net/), [staked frax](https://docs.frax.finance/frax-ether/overview), etc...).
 It is a simple "price go up" token with immediate liquidity via its "stake" and "unstake" functions.

-- safEth strategy token is safEth with some small additions to make it fit the common interface.

 ### Token 2, votium strategy: